PlasmaPy/PlasmaPy/CONTRIBUTE.md

-* [Signing up for the PlasmaPy email list](https://groups.google.com/forum/#!forum/plasmapy) will allow you to participate in broader discussions and keep up with .
+* [Signing up for the PlasmaPy email list](https://groups.google.com/forum/#!forum/plasmapy) will allow you to participate in broader discussions and keep up with the latest developments.

 * The [PlasmaPy repository on GitHub](https://github.com/PlasmaPy/plasmapy) is the best place to